-Our searchable database has over 500 cookers reviewed and rated by the world’s leading authority on the subject, the world’s only full time grill and smoker tester, Max Good.
-Many have comments from owners.
-You can find the search functions in the left column on a desktop or laptop computer, and below on mobile devices.
+Our searchable database has over 600 cookers reviewed and rated by the world’s leading authority on the subject, the world’s only full time grill and smoker tester, Max Good.
+Many reviews also have useful comments from owners.

 You should also read the articles linked below for shopping tips.